jdhartley/terminal-for-fitbit/README.md

 ## Changelog
 ### Terminal v2.2.0 - 2022-05-29
-- Add a new "Cursor" option
+- Add a new "Cursor" option to settings
-    - Cursors flash or blink every second
+    - Cursors blink every second
     - Choose between no cursor (default), full block, half block, i-beam, or underline.
 - Misc: Add a "reset settings to default" button
 - Update @fitbit/sdk to ^6.1.0